Skip to content

 Unity documentation is wrong when it explains _ScreenParams, and _ScreenSize is not documented. _ScreenParams contains the actual screen size, while _ScreenSize contains the size of the camera’s target texture.
 This is important because the camera's texture (the buffer) can vary with Render Scale.
 Also, note that the .z and .w components are calculated differently.

-This is useful in case your shader must use certain sampling mode, or if the shader's texture properties are hidden from the user.
+This is useful in case your shader must use certain sampling mode, or if the texture is a global texture without a sampler, or if the shader's texture properties are hidden from the user.

 For example, if your shader must always work with trilinear filtering, such as for reflection cubemaps, you could use sampler_TrilinearClamp.